breezy-weather/breezy-weather/HELP.md

 This error should be reported as soon as possible to GitHub, mentioning the source and the location on which it is happening (or for privacy reasons, a nearby location that has the same issue).

+### “Incompatible forecast source times”

+This error means that the hourly times of forecast data and your air quality or pollen data don’t match.
+This can happen in the following case:
+You live in India, with a timezone of UTC+05:30.
+The forecast source you selected reports hourly forecast on the :00 time, while your air quality or pollen source reports on the :30 time (or the other way around).

 ### “Source no longer available”

 This error may happen when a source is no longer provided by Breezy Weather.
 In that case, you will need to add a new location with another source, and delete this location.
 It can also happen when you switch from the standard flavor of Breezy Weather to `freenet` one which has less sources supported.